 Daily values of the Composite Weather Variable for an LDZ, required for the purposes of developing Demand Models, will be determined by the relevant Sub-committee.

-The Transporters shall:
+The CDSP shall:

-provide a copy of the Weather Station Substitution Methodology to any User on request from that User;
+provide a copy of the Weather Station Substitution Methodology to any Party on request from that Party;

 adjust, in accordance with the Weather Station Substitution Methodology, the historical data in relation to wind speeds and temperatures at weather stations which have ceased operation and have been replaced, for the purposes of the relevant Composite Weather Variable(s), by other weather stations; and

-provide such adjusted data to any User on request.
+provide such adjusted data to any Party on request.

-The Transporters shall provide to any User on request from that User:
+The CDSP shall provide to any Party on request from that Party:

 a copy of the Climate Change Methodology; and

-the data in relation to wind speeds and temperatures at weather stations utilised by the Transporters for the purposes of any Composite Weather Variable as such data is adjusted from time to time pursuant to sub-paragraph 1.4.4(b) and as adjusted in accordance with the Climate Change Methodology.
+the data in relation to wind speeds and temperatures at weather stations utilised by the CDSP for the purposes of any Composite Weather Variable as such data is adjusted from time to time pursuant to sub-paragraph 1.4.4(b) and as adjusted in accordance with the Climate Change Methodology.

-Nothing in paragraphs 1.4.4 and 1.4.5 shall oblige the Transporters to apply the Weather Station Substitution Methodology or Climate Change Methodology so as to revise any Composite Weather Variable.
+Nothing in paragraphs 1.4.4 and 1.4.5 shall oblige the CDSP to apply the Weather Station Substitution Methodology or Climate Change Methodology so as to revise any Composite Weather Variable.

 Seasonal Normal Demand